Ripping SACDs

 My command line execution therefore looked like this:

-/Users/jhendron/sacd_extract-0/sacd_extract -i 192.168.1.174:2002 -2 -s -P -C
+~/sacd_extract-0/sacd_extract -i 192.168.1.174:2002 -2 -s -P -C

 Substitute your own IP address for your Oppo.
 If you did not put the executable in your home folder, the lead up to the name of the executable will be different.
-The easist way to do this is to grab that file and drop it into Terminal from the Finder.
+The easiest way to do this is to grab that file and drop it into Terminal from the Finder.

 Your albums will be waiting for you in short order in folders named for each one.
 I then moved these to my Roon directory for ripped music and it indexed them and I was ready to go.